Augur: Augurs, auguria, and auspices

-Since auguria publica and inaugurations of magistrates are strictly connected to political life this brought about the deterioration and abuses that condemned augury to progressive and irreversible debasement, stripping it of all religious value.

 Ancient tradition

 According to Varro, before his time augures had distinguished five kinds of territory: ager Romanus, ager Gabinus, ager peregrinus, ager hosticus, ager incertus.
 These distinctions clearly point to the times of the prehistory of Latium and testify the archaic quality of the art of augury.

 The jus augurale (augural law) was rigorously secret, therefore very little about the technical aspects of ceremonies and rituals has been recorded.
 We have only the names of some auguria: